andrewpfunk/Android-411/README.md

 Then follow these instructions to set up Wireless debugging: https://developer.android.com/tools/adb

-Run the following command to confirm that you are connected to your phone with adb:
+Run the following command on your computer to confirm that you are connected to your phone with adb:

 ```
 $ adb devices